N. Provisions, contingent liabilities and contingent assets

 A financial asset is measured at FVOCI only if it meets both of the following conditions and is not designated as at Fair value though profit and loss (FVTPL):

-a) it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
+a) i t is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.

 b) the contractual terms of the financial asset represent contractual cash flows that are solely payments of principal and interest.